cue-lang/cuelang.org/hugo/content/en/docs/tour/types/closed/index.md

 ---
 title: "Closed structs"
-weight: 7
+weight: 8
 ---

-Struct is the most important composite type in CUE.
+A struct may be **open** or **closed**, and is open unless otherwise restricted.

-A struct may be open or closed.
+By default, an open struct can have any field defined as a member.

-A closed struct may only be merged with structs that have fields that it defines to be allowed.
+A closed struct may only be merged with structs that have fields that the closed struct defines as being allowed.\
 In other words, closing a struct is equivalent to requiring that all other values be undefined.

-A closed struct can be created using the `close` builtin, but are more commonly defined using a _definition_, defined next.
+A closed struct can be created using the `close` builtin, but is more commonly created using a *definition*, as demonstrated on the next page.

 {{< code-tabs >}}
 {{< code-tab name="structs.cue" language="cue" area="top-left" >}}